 Maha Bandha word is derived from the Sanskrit language.
 Maha means Great and Bandha is called a Lock.
 Hatha Yoga Pradipika mentions Bandha as a compulsory daily practice to attain the highest mode of Yogic practices.

-It is a combination of Mool Bandha (root locking), Uddiyana Bandha (abdominal locking) and Jalandhar Bandha (throat locking).
+It is a combination of three Bandhas, Mool Bandha (root locking), Uddiyana Bandha (abdominal locking) and Jalandhar Bandha (throat locking).

 How to practice Maha Bandha

-It should be practised empty stomach early in the morning.
-A person should practice it in the early morning when there is a lot of availability of Prana Vayu or vital force in the environment.
-To practice it, this process is required: –
+The great lock should be practised empty stomach early in the morning when there is a lot of availability of Prana Vayu or vital force in the universe.
+To practice Maha Bandha, this process is required: –

 - Choose any comfortable sitting posture i.e. Sukhasana, Siddhasana and Padmasana.